-The perfect time to send a sales oriented email is….. when the subscriber is ready to buy.
+Let’s look at the best time to send from a different angle.
+What if the best time to send a sales oriented email is….. when the subscriber is ready to buy?

 Adjust your timing to Customer behavior